 If you are tasting different types of chocolate, it’s best to start with the chocolate tha has the lowest cocoa percentage and work your way up.
 A high percentage of dark chocolate should be last.
 If you are planning to do a chocolate tasting party with your friends, tasting 5 to 6 different chocolates in one tasting session is more than enough.
 After that, your mouth will just get confused with too many flavours.

 You could try to buy different chocolate of the same or similar percentages to see if you can taste any difference.
-If you go for Origin Chocolates (any chocolate that usually has a name of a country or an island as a name, such as Equador) the difference will be most noticeable, as these types of chocolates are the purest ones.
+If you go for Origin Chocolates (any chocolate that usually has a name of a country or an island as a name, such as Equador) or the new ruby chocolate, the difference will be most noticeable, as these types of chocolates are the purest ones.

 How to taste chocolate step by step